-Both examiners will provide a recommended grade and/or mark accompanied by a full report that includes justification for the recommended grade.
+Both examiners will provide a recommended grade and/or mark accompanied by a full report that includes justification for the recommended grade in relation to the grade descriptors on the Examiner's report form.
 Examiners' reports must be written independently and there should be no contact between the examiners, including any discussion intended to produce agreement on a final grade.
-The only exception is in cases where the examiners have been invited by the Chair of the Examination Committee to consult as part of the process detailed below
+The only exception is in cases where the examiners have been invited by the Chair of the Examination Committee to consult as part of the process detailed below.